LarsEKrueger/bite/readme.md

 The sequence of commands there needs to be taken into account too.

-### Just pressing Return starts command from history: Inconvenient
+### Just pressing Return starts command from history with prediction: Inconvenient

 As the Return key starts the full command even if only a part of the history entry has been taken into the input field, using a part of the history entry is